All Episodes

 Can the Capitol Police talk to us about their officers and particularly those who were injured and returned fire?

-We did put a statement out today, and the chief wants to commend special agent Crystal Greiner, David Bailey, and Henry Cabrera for the heroic and appropriate response to protecting members of Congress today.
+We did put a statement out today, and the chief wants to commend Special Agent Crystal Greiner, David Bailey, and Henry Cabrera for their heroic and appropriate response to protecting members of Congress today.

-He's grateful for Special Agent Grainer, who is in good condition at the hospital, having been shot in the ankle.
+He's grateful for Special Agent Groiner, who is in good condition at the hospital, having been shot in the ankle.

-The United States Capitol Police is dedicated to the mission of protecting the United States Capitol, members of Congress and staff and the visiting public.
+United States Capitol Police is dedicated to the mission of protecting the United States Capitol, members of Congress and staff, and the visiting public.

 And today we saw how our officers' extensive training was put into action.